-This site: http://brianwhitworth.com/ is about my interests, incluing riding a motorbikes, singing, quantum, theory and socio-technical computing.
+This site: https://brianwhitworth.com/ is about my interests, incluing riding a motorbikes, singing, quantum theory and socio-technical computing.

 2. The social design of technical systems A foundation for social computing.

 4. Quantum Realism.
 Reverse engineering the physical world.

 My Background:Born in Oldham, England but grew up in New Zealand.
 After seven years at university, joined the NZ Army as an Officer, Psychologist then Computer Analyst.
 After "retiring", I designed/wrote Forum, a pre-windows social network used for three years at my university, giving me a PhD on how online groups generate agreement.
 A US. professor from 1999-2005, I then worked at Massey University, Albany, Auckland, New Zealand, because with the Internet the "world is flat".
 The vision is that people and computers are more than people or computers.

 Experience:A registered psychologist cross-trained in computing: